Abilify Warnings and Precautions

 - Abilify is considered a pregnancy Category C medication.
 This means that it may not be safe to take during pregnancy.
 Be sure to talk with your healthcare provider about the risks and benefits of using Abilify during pregnancy (see Abilify and Pregnancy).

-- If is not known if Abilify passes through breast milk.
+- Abilify passes through breast milk.
 Therefore, if you are breastfeeding or plan to start breastfeeding, be sure to talk with your healthcare provider about using Abilify (see Abilify and Breastfeeding for more information).

 - Generally, alcohol should be avoided during treatment with Abilify (see Alcohol and Abilify).